-➤ What constitutes misconduct during assessments?
+What constitutes misconduct during assessments?

-- When a student is found to have unauthorised material during a written or oral exam (for example, notebook, textbook, mobile phones).
-This offence also includes instances where such unauthorised materials have been left in the bathroom or any other vantage point where students may access or may attempt to access to gain undue advantage in an examination.
-Consideration will be given to whether the student gained an advantage, could have gained an advantage or intended to gain an advantage with the use of the unauthorised material. - When a student disobeys the instruction of an invigilator and where such instructions comply with the school or IB regulations for the conduct of examinations.
-For example, when a student continues to write answers to questions where he/she has been told to stop. - When a student's behaviour distracts the examination's smooth conduct. - When a student communicates or attempts to communicate with another student during an examination session. - When a student has copied the work of another student during an examination.
+• When a student is found with unauthorized material during a written or oral exam (e.g., notebook, textbook, mobile phones), it is considered an offense.
+This includes instances where such unauthorized materials are left in the bathroom or any other location where students might access or attempt to access them to gain an undue advantage in an examination.
+Consideration will be given to whether the student gained an advantage, could have gained an advantage, or intended to gain an advantage using the unauthorized material.

+• When a student disobeys the instructions of an invigilator, provided these instructions comply with the school or IB regulations for the conduct of examinations.
+For example, if a student continues to write answers to questions after being instructed to stop.

+• When a student's behavior disrupts the smooth conduct of the examination.

+• When a student communicates or attempts to communicate with another student during an examination session.

+• When a student copies the work of another student during an examination.